 By ERIC TUCKER

-He is seen as a potentially important witness given his direct involvement in the May 9 firing of Comey.
-The White House initially said that the termination was done on the recommendation of the Justice Department and cited a memo from Deputy Attorney General Rod Rosenstein.
-The memo faulted Comey for his handling of the Hillary Clinton email server investigation, as justification for the dismissal.
+Sessions himself is a potentially important witness given his role as a key Trump surrogate on the campaign trail and his direct involvement in the May 9 firing of Comey, which he advocated.
+The White House initially said the termination was done on the recommendation of the Justice Department and cited as justification a memo from Deputy Attorney General Rod Rosenstein that faulted Comey for his handling of the Hillary Clinton email server investigation.

-But Trump has since said he was thinking of "this Russia thing" when he fired Comey.
+But Trump said later that he was thinking of "this Russia thing" when he fired Comey, and he had decided to make the move even before the Justice Department's recommendations.

-Rosenstein appointed Mueller, a former FBI director, to take over the Russia investigation one week after Comey was fired.
-He oversees the work of Mueller's investigators, but told The Associated Press in an interview last June that he would recuse from the investigation if his actions ever became relevant to the probe.
+Rosenstein appointed Mueller to take over the Russia investigation a week after Comey was fired.
+He oversees the work of Mueller's investigators, but he told the AP in an interview last June that he, too, would recuse himself if his actions ever became relevant to the probe.
+He was questioned by Mueller's team months ago, according to people familiar with the matter.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP